Forricide/still-feel-alive/Chapter 1.md

 It's a difficult decision, whether to run down the stairs or descend carefully, but 'awkward half-limp' is a suitable compromise.
 It's hard to tell which leg hurts more, so she gambles on left and stumbles a bit when her right freezes up.

 The kitchen is a mess.
-It's not like it's ever particularly clean, but this is different than 'I didn't wash the dishes last night'.
-It's more 'drunken bar fight'.
+It's not like it's ever particularly clean, at least not in recent memory, but this is different than 'I didn't wash the dishes last night'.
+It has more of a 'drunken bar fight' feeling to it.
 Not a pleasant sight.

 A man sits on a chair at the island.
 He faces away from her, but she knows him.
 The figure is familiar, comforting.
 He's hunched over too far, his clothing is too messy, but...

-The chair he's sitting in is still in good shape, but its two counterparts aren't.
+The chair he's sitting in is still in good shape, somehow.
+Its two counterparts aren't.
 They've been almost entirely destroyed, legs broken off and left discarded on the ground.
 Shards of glass and pools of liquid complete the picture.
-The liquid is mostly clear, probably alcohol but some is blood red, staining the broken pieces of furniture.
+The liquid is mostly clear - alcohol? - but some is blood red, staining the broken pieces of furniture.

 He's staring at the wall, humming something to himself.
 The tune is almost recognizable, tugging at the corners of her memory.
 A bit of warmth; she smiles, barely. *Everything will be okay*.